 FAQs:

-Invoice ID is similar to the invoice number.
+The invoice ID is similar to the invoice number.

 You can number your first invoice by starting with 000001.
 The number of zeros preceding depends on your preference so you can adjust that as per your requirement.
 You can also make it an alphanumeric digit format: A00001

 Every invoice must have an invoice number.
-It is found in the top-left or top right corner of the invoice.
+It is found in the top-left or top-right corner of the invoice.

 Conclusion